danzoboyo10/Four-Seasons-Bucket-List/README.md

 ## Four-Seasons-Bucket-List

-A fun and interactive bucket list application that allows you t
+A fun and interactive bucket list application that allows you to create, read, update, and delete bucket list items!

 ## Technologies Used
 * HTML 5